Rev. Edmund Robinson, Minister

 Videos of many of my sermons are available under my name on YouTube, together with songs and tunes I recorded during the pandemic under the name Quarantunes.
 Much of my philosophy and some of my sermons are collected in a website I constructed for use in my ministerial searches which can be accessed at uuministry.com/edmundhrobinson.

-I want to meet people at First Church and people who might be interested in coming to First Church.
+Drop me a line, let me know about yourself.
+Where are you on your spiritual journey?
 My office hours are Tuesday from 2 to 5.
-You can text me or phone me at 617-710-0508 or email me at edmuund @ gmail.com and I can also “meet” you on Zoom or FaceTime.
+You can text me or phone me at 617-710-0508 or email me at email@example.com and I can also “meet” you on Zoom or FaceTime.